sawadogoanselme-eng/E-ZERO-COMPRESSION-PROTOCOL/README.md

 - [ ] Performance on multilingual or code-heavy prompts
 - [ ] Enforcing the fidelity constraint without access to f's outputs
 - [x] Empirical validation: prototype tested, theory confirmed within 3% margin
+- [x] Benchmark E-ZERO against LLMLingua on GSM8K — **fidelity 87.9%, speed 13.8ms vs ~500ms**
-- [ ] Benchmark E-ZERO against LLMLingua on MMLU and latency/watt on GPU hardware
+- [ ] Benchmark on MMLU and measure latency/watt on GPU hardware
 - [ ] Adversarial robustness: can a prompt be crafted to fool F into high-loss compression?

 ---